Satellite (Dave Matthews Band song)

 "Satellite" is a song by American rock group Dave Matthews Band.
 It was released in 1995 as the fifth and final single from their LP Under the Table and Dreaming.
 It reached #18 on the Modern Rock Tracks chart.
 The song originally debuted on their album Remember Two Things.
 The guitar part for this song evolved from a finger exercise that Dave Matthews used to do.
+The cover art of the album features dishes of the Very Large Array in central New Mexico.